Ndpnt/CoffeeTouch.js/README.md

 Fingers are ordered in the Western reading direction (`left` to `right`, `up` to `down`).

-If the gesture start horizontally, fingers will be ordered from left to right.
+If the gesture starts horizontally, fingers will be ordered from left to right.

-If the gesture start vertically, fingers will be ordered from top to bottom.
+If the gesture starts vertically, fingers will be ordered from top to bottom.

-You can listen to gesture with more or less precision.
-If you listen a drag gesture, every move of a finger will execute your callback function.
-But if you listen to a `left` gesture, your callback function will be execute only if the finger is moving to the left.
+You can listen to gestures with more or less precision.
+If you listen to a drag gesture, every move of a finger will execute your callback function.
+But if you listen to a `left` gesture, your callback function will be executed only if the finger is moving to the left.

 **Notice that order is considered in the gesture name**